 Interns assist with the internal functions of the Preparators Department.
 Interns may have the opportunity to assist with current exhibitions from the initial organization following through to the completion, organizing past exhibition files, and updating MCA Collection documentation and instruction.
 Other responsibilities may include data entry, filing, preparing correspondence, and research.
 Candidates must have good computer and organizational skills.
 Computer-aided design and AutoCAD experience is preferred.

 Interns gain experience in the planning and production of rental events including corporate receptions and dinners, not-for-proﬁt fundraisers, weddings, and other private events.
 Interns work closely with on-site caterer and various vendors, and their responsibilities include basic administrative tasks, research, maintenance of client ﬁles and databases, mailings, and assisting the Rental Events staff with events.
 Candidates should have basic computer and word processing skills, as well as excellent customer service skills.
 Due to participation in events such as First Fridays and galas, applicants must be at least 21 years of age.

-Interns assist the Manager of Retail Operations with the daily operations of the MCA Store, including merchandising, marketing, and public relations.
+Interns assist Store Management with the daily operations of the MCA Store, including merchandising, marketing, and public relations.
 Candidates should have experience in retail, merchandise display, or visual arts, plus an interest in shopping.

 Interns are exposed to many aspects of event planning and production.
 MCA special events incorporate the efforts of numerous departments, including Development, Membership, Curatorial, and Education, and provide a major part of the MCA’s operating funds.
 Responsibilities include basic administrative tasks, maintenance of databases, mailings, assisting with special events, and problem solving.
 Candidates should have computer and word processing skills.
 Due to participation in events such as First Fridays and galas, applicants must be at least 21 years of age.